na3er-faraji/nodejs-express/README.md

 ## Change the project architecture
 changing the project architecture to be more flexible as the project grows.
 This will increase the code readability and make it easier to understand as the project becomes more complex and needs more maintenance

+## Setup winston for logging
+Winston allows us to use multiple transports.
+It is common for applications to send the same log output to multiple locations.
+Also, now project can connect to Sentry.
+That way we can easily send logs and monitor the app’s performance.

 ## Data validation strategy
 A data validation strategy makes it easier for you to ensure that you can focus on building the API, and allow for the frontend to handle validation errors